-Tea serving is ubiquitous across India – from roadside tea stalls to corporate boardrooms and five star hotels.
+Tea serving is ubiquitous across India – from roadside tea stalls to corporate boardrooms and five-star hotels.
 A more recent trend is the growing obsession for exquisite tea varieties and blends – which promises tremendous opportunities for both new and existing players on the market.

 Several varieties of Indian tea have achieved global acclaim due to their highly sought-after characteristics – that no other tea anywhere in the world can replicate.

-Tea production in India was virtually non-existent till the late 17th century.
+Tea production in India was virtually non-existent until the late 17th century.
 A series of efforts were undertaken by the British to understand the art and science of tea cultivation.
 While it took much time and effort, the results of their experiments in Darjeeling and Assam – now two of the largest growing regions of Indian tea – greatly surpassed their expectations.

-A number of enterprising planters took over and tea cultivation rapidly proliferated across the foothills of the Himalayas and the hills of South India (now the home for Nilgiri tea).
+Several enterprising planters took over, and tea cultivation rapidly increased across the foothills of the Himalayas and the hills of South India (now the home for Nilgiri tea).
 Over time, knowledge and application of cultivation practices passed from generation to generation.